Read on the ACIM CE App: https://acimce.app/:W-11

-The idea, we are told, "contains the foundation for the peace, relaxation and freedom from worry we are trying to achieve" (3:4).
+The idea, we are told, “contains the foundation for the peace, relaxation, and freedom from worry that we are trying to achieve” (3:4).

 Why is that?
 If what I see outside is being caused by my own meaningless thoughts, then there is nothing to “blame” in the outside world; all that is needed is to correct my thoughts.
 I can forgive what I see because it is meaningless.
 I condemn and judge only when I think I see something that means something—something bad or evil or terrible.
 But if it is meaningless there is no ground for condemnation.
 And if my mind is the cause of what I see, then how can I judge it?
 All I can do is recognize that, as the Text says, “I am responsible for what I see” (T-21.II.2:3), and choose to change my own mind.